What Fukushima souvenirs do locals want to recommend to foreigners in 2025? [TOP 10 reader survey]

 Fukushima sake

-It is made using a method unique to Japan, and its main ingredients are rice, rice malt, and water.
-Fukushima’s sake is particularly highly regarded, and as of 2022 it has achieved the highest number of gold medal winning brands in Japan for nine consecutive years.
-Brewery tours where you can meet the makers are popular.
-On December 5, 2024, Japan’s “traditional alcohol brewing”, such as sake, shochu, and awamori, was registered as UNESCO Intangible Cultural Heritage.
+Made using a method unique to Japan, its main ingredients are rice, rice malt, and water.
+Fukushima’s sake is especially renowned, achieving the highest number of gold medal-winning brands in Japan for nine consecutive years as of 2022.
+Brewery tours, where visitors can meet the makers, are very popular.
+On December 5, 2024, Japan’s traditional alcohol brewing—including sake, shochu, and awamori—was registered as a UNESCO Intangible Cultural Heritage.

 No.5: Usukawa Manju (Kashiwaya)